hex000000/makegroupworknotsuck/chapters/200_litreviewmethod.md

 Repeat trying RIS only: 6 Results'
 Repeat PDF only expect 32 results - 26 hits 26 docs 3 groups.
 Overlap?
 Coped and pasted into sheet and then realised that the RIS only have author-year and not the document title.
 So a manual check of the PDF to which the RIS is linked.
 Activated all the RIS, repeat search, only one overlap.
-Probably stoplist kicking in.
+Probably stop list kicking in.
 Now manual check of those identified, and not identified, so see if search is accurate enough.
 Repat searches and make a set of each RIS, PDF and NotID.
 Coded
 - Lex-search-PDFs